Louis Darquier de Pellepoix: Biography

 A veteran of World War I, Darquier had been active in Fascist and antisemitic politics in France in the 1930s, being a member, at various times, of Action Française, Croix-de-Feu and Jeunesses Patriotes.
 On 6 February 1934 he was injured at the Place de la Concorde riot, and, according to Janet Maslin, writing in The New York Times in 2006, "parlayed (his) new status as a 'man of 6 February' into a leadership role."
-(The NYT article was based on the publication by Carmen Callil of her highly praised book on Darquier called 'Bad Faith'.)
+The article was based on the publication by Carmen Callil of her highly praised book on Darquier called 'Bad Faith'.
 During this period Darquier began collaborating with the noted antisemitic publisher Ulrich Fleischhauer's Welt-Dienst (World-Service or Service Mondial) organization based in Erfurt, Germany.